udexon/MI4/README.md

 As readers will find out when diving deeper into MI4, we aim to initiate ___Free Software Revolution 2.0___ &mdash; _to build an Internet that truly belongs to the People_.

-This is not hot air slogan.
+And this is not a hot air slogan.
 It is backed by fundamental algorithms which are as old as the original British MI4 itself!!

 - ___Welcome to the Revolution___